Best Places to Visit near Osaka Castle

 4. Osaka Museum of History

-This informative museum, opened in 2001, is located just outside of south west corner of Osaka Castle Park, right next to NHK building which is Japan’s national broadcasting organisation.
-Exhibitions of the museum features history and evolution of Osaka City.
+This informative museum opened in 2001, and is located just outside of the southwest corner of Osaka Castle Park, right next to the NHK building which is Japan’s national broadcasting organization.
+Exhibitions of the museum feature history and evolution of Osaka City.

 Museum of History Osaka

 The museum offers combo tickets for the museum and Osaka Castle which saves you ¥300.
-On the 1st floor there are a ticket counter, a museum shop and a big time capsule that was created at the time of Osaka Expo in 1970.
-The permanent exhibitions are on display on the 7th to 10th floor.
+On the 1st floor, there is a ticket counter, a museum shop, and a big time capsule that was created at the time of the Osaka Expo in 1970.
+The permanent exhibitions are on display on the 7th to 10th floors.
 You start your visit from the top floor where the exhibitions begin from ancient times to the early Showa era as you go down the floors.
 Each floor displays several large models.

 Osaka Museum of History